 On January 15, 2019, Jason was killed by an

 Al-Shabaab terrorist attack at 14 Riverside office complex in Nairobi, Kenya.
 Jason lived in Nairobi, and was at work.

 Jason had a bold vision for change, yet he was taken from us too early.
 Thus, we must help to realize his most ambitious goals.

 We honor James Oduor, Abdalla Sheikh Dahir, Feisal Rashid Ahmed, Dedrick Limisi,Japhet Ndunguja Nuru, Beatrice Mutua, Bernadette Konjalo, Erickson Mogaka Momanyi, Zachary Nyabwanga, Truffosa Nyaboke.
-Ashford Kuria, Luke Porter, Dennis Mwaniki, John Ndiritu, Kelvin Gitonga, Jeremiah Mbaria, Wilfred Kereithi who also were killed by the terrorists.
+Ashford Kuria, Luke Porter, Dennis Mwaniki, John Ndiritu, Kelvin Gitonga, Jeremiah Mbaria, Wilfred Kereithi who also were killed by the terrorists on January 15, 2019 at 14 Riverside office complex in Nairobi Kenya.
 May their memory live forever.